akalmykov/wp-content-copy-protection/readme.txt

 * Admin can exclude specific pages from being copy protected (global functions)
 * Admin can disable copy protection for logged in/registered users
 * Advanced image protection (makes it nearly impossible for a user to steal your images)
+* RSS feed protection against content scrapers (scraping software) and autoblogs
+* WPCCP is fully compatible with all major theme frameworks
 * WPCCP is fully compatible with the latest WP versions
 * WPCCP is fully compatible with all major browsers